 MEMS accelerometers consist of a damped mass system on a spring, etched in silicon.
 When the accelerometer is accelerating, the proof mass will move with respect to the casing.
 This movement is measured by electrodes.
 The analog measurement signal goes through a sequence of signal processing stages and gets converted to digital.
 Subsequently the digital signal is converted to acceleration (SI unit, m/s2) by applying pre-defined calibration parameters.
 For inertial sensors the evaluation and thereby characterization of the MEMS-design and signal processing chain is typically done using Allan Variance graphs, which are typically used in the study of frequency stability of oscillators.

-An example of an Allan Variance curve is shown in the figure below from which the statistical properties of the random processes causing the inherent noise in the signal from the MEMS inertial sensor can be deduced and analyzed.
+An example of an Allan Variance curve is shown in the figure below (asterisk denotes the new 5th generation MTi) from which the statistical properties of the random processes causing the inherent noise in the signal from the MEMS inertial sensor can be deduced and analyzed.
 Typical technical data sheet values of white noise and bias stability (in-run) are derived from the Allan Variance characterization curves.

 For accelerometers, the three parameters a system integrator pays attention to are the Velocity Random Walk, Bias Instability and Rate Random walk.
 The Velocity Random Walk is equivalent to the integral of white noise in accelerometer output.
 A more detailed explanation is given below: